brodjustice/semi_static/README.md

 Run the semi-static install generator.
 Semi-static needs some authentication and has so far only been tested with the Devise gem.
 If this generator finds Devise or even a database table called 'users', then it will not try to set up authentication.
 If it does not find authentication it will ask you if you want to set it up, and then take you through the process of setting up Devise with a single administrator account.

-	# rails g semi_static_install
+	# rails g semi_static:install

-You are all done, start your app
+You are finished, start your app:

 	# rails s

+= Install for production

+With rails 5 your app will need a js runtime for the development environment.
+So for example, make sure this line is uncommented in your 'Gemfile':

+	gem 'mini_racer', platforms: :ruby

 = Browser support